The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 Incahuain to Quartelhuain via Puntas Sambuya & Rondoy: Skip the boring traditional exit out to Llamac by tackling 2 high mountain passes above Jahuacocha.
 The route is probably about 1hr longer than the trek through Pampa Llamac and into town, but the views are incomparable.
 My parents hiked out to Llamac and reported that the descent was positively brutal and seemingly unending, so it’s not really appealing from any angle.
 If you need to finish the trek in Llamac, you can walk back along the road (3-3.5hrs), but a better option is organising transport from Quartelhuain (allow 40min to walk here from the trail junction).

-Communities along the Huayhuash Circuit
+Camping on the Huayhuash Circuit

 Community fees

-When you pay each cobrador, you will receive a small ticket which includes the name of the community, the date, and sometimes also your name.
+When you pay each cobrador (ticket seller), you will receive a small ticket which includes the name of the community, the date, and sometimes also your name.
 Keep this ticket safe, as you may be asked to present it later to prove that you’ve paid (you will pass through a couple communities twice on the circuit and also through some checkpoints).
-Here are the exact fees I paid in August 2019 (you’ll notice many have changed since the trekking guidebook was published), as well as the location of the cobradores:

 - Llamác S/30: paid along the road to Quartelhuain, even if you are in a shuttle (we paid through the window at a road gate)